tilznit/bastion.htb/README.md

 On Windows, the Security Account Manager (SAM) is a database file that stores users' passwords.
 It can be used to authenticate local and remote users.
 SAM passwords are stored as a LM hash or as a NTLM hash.
 This file can be found in `%SystemRoot%/system32/config/SAM`.

+I used `samdump2` to extract the hashes from the SAM db.

 john
 ```
 john --show --format=NT ~/Desktop/hashes.txt